Survival Healing: Using Spider Webs on Wounds

 - When the wound is sufficiently healed, remove the web by applying a little hot water.
 Even though the webbing has hardened, a little hot water will soften it up and make it easy to remove.

-After a battle, the ancient Greek medics would apply vinegar to irrigate wounds, pour honey into the wound; and, then use the spider web to keep the honey in the wound.
+After a battle, the ancient Greek medics would apply vinegar to irrigate wounds, pour honey onto the wound and then use the spider web to keep the honey in the wound.
 Only after all that was done would they wrap the injury in a sterile cloth bandage and leave it to heal.

-Modern Medicine Is Embracing Spider Silk - Finally
+Modern Medicine and Industry Is Embracing Spider Silk

 Science and medicine are discovering how spider webs can heal wounds, act as suturing material and even help regenerate ligaments.

-One of the most common injuries these days, especially in the athletic world, is a knee injury called ACLs or ruptured anterior cruciate ligaments.
+One of the most common injuries these days, especially in the athletic world, is a knee injury called a torn ACL (or ruptured anterior cruciate ligament).
 According to molecular biologist Randolph Lewis of the University of Wyoming in Laramie, the researchers at Tufts University in Medford, Mass., have found that spider webs could be used as scaffolds for regenerating damaged ligaments.
 "We're also looking at spider silk in artificial tendons," he said.
 "Right now we haven't even optimized the silks we've produced yet, and we're in the ballpark of the material properties you'd want for artificial tendons and ligaments," Lewis told LiveScience.

 Spider silk could rapidly advance the field of transplants as it triggers little, if any, immune responses which cause rejection of medical implants.
 The silks are fully bio-compatible and bio-degradable making them ideal for suture threads and other implantable biomaterials which need initially to be strong, before breaking down in the body.